 Where Should a Chicken Run Be Located?

-Your run should be attached to your coop, with a little door on the side of the coop that will allow the chickens to come and go during the day.
+Your chicken run should be attached to your coop, with a little door on the side of the coop that will allow the chickens to come and go during the day.
 They will need access to the coop to lay their eggs, and might choose to spend time in the coop on cold or rainy days.

 In warmer climates, consider either building your pen under some trees (or adding some trees after your pen is built).
 In colder climates, positioning your run in full sun is a good idea, as the chickens will be able to warm up in the sun all day.

-Building a Chicken Run
+How to Build a Chicken Run

-- 4x4 fence posts
+- 4x4 wooden fence posts

-- Quikrete (or other concrete mix)
+- Optional: Quikrete (or other concrete mix)

 - 2x4 boards or 1x6 boards

-- ½” welded wire fencing or 1” welded wire fencing
+- 1/2” welded wire fencing or 1” welded wire fencing

 - Staples (U-shaped nails)

-- Wood screws
+- Wood nails/screws

-- Post hold digger
+- Post hole digger

 - Cordless screwdriver

-For a predator-proof pen, you will need to use either ½” or 1” welded wire fencing.
+For a predator-proof pen, you will need to use either 1/2” or 1” welded wire fencing.
 That will keep out predators including small ones such as weasels and larger ones like bobcats.
 (If you have bears or other large predators in your area, you might instead consider using a chain link dog run for your chickens and then just wrap the chain link with the smaller gauge welded wire to keep the smaller predators out as well.)

 Cover the top!
-Your run will need to be covered on top as well to prevent climbing predators like fox and raccoon as well as aerial predators including hawks, eagles, and owls.
+Your run will need to be covered on top as well to prevent climbing predators like fox and raccoon, as well as aerial predators including hawks, eagles, and owls.

 Once the fencing is up, use 2x4 or 1x6 boards to create your frame, screwing the boards horizontally into your posts along the bottom, middle and top of the fencing for added stability, and sandwiching the fencing in between the posts and framing for extra security.